 The modules center around the Runner object.
-The helper methods will return an instance of this object which provides an interface to the results of executing the Ansible command.
+The helper methods will either return an instance of this object which provides an interface to the results of executing the Ansible command or a tuple the actual output and error response based on the interface.